stardust-xs/pyxa/README.md

 functional programming.
 Its flexible architecture allows easy deployment of its functional usage across a variety of domains.<br>
-Originally inspired by [TensorFlow](https://www.tensorflow.org/) & [Rasa](https://rasa.com/), it comes with strong support for continuous updates, reliable functions and overall ease of use.
+Originally inspired by [TensorFlow](https://www.tensorflow.org/) & [Rasa](https://rasa.com/), it comes with strong support for ~~continuous~~ updates, reliable functions and overall ease of use.

-## Let's get Started
-Yes, I need to update a lot here... \*sigh*

 ## Changelog
 You can find all the updates happening/made to this project [here](https://github.com/xames3/pyxa/blob/master/changelog.md).

-## Contributors
-As of now, it's just me... \*sigh*.
-Feel free to contribute.

 ## License
 Licensed under the [Apache License 2.0](https://github.com/xames3/pyxa/blob/master/LICENSE).
-Copyright 2019 XAMES3.
+Copyright 2020 XAMES3.